konekti/jeffbrl.github.io/_drafts/_posts/the-value-of-aws-privatelink.md

-This article has barely scratched the surface of the business opportunities that PrivateLink creates.
+This article hightlights the business opportunities that PrivateLink creates.
 The details of its implementation with regard to single vs multi-tenancy, performance, and availability are crucial.
 As always, Konekti is here to help.
 [Contact us](https://konekti.us/#contact-us "Contact Us") today.